SiriusZYZ/Notes/slbs/QA.md

   - SLB also have a diverse and inclusive culture.
 Which means one can learn a lot from others with different background.
 And I think that would benefit in both the professional way and the daily life way.
 # Profile

+## advantages and disadvantages?

+for advantags:
+- I have strong learning ability, which means I can learn things fast and well, even through self-learning.
+- I have multi-tasking skills.
+- I am able to

 ## biggest achievement?

 ## your weakness? and how to compensate?